Moduli spaces and breather dynamics of analytic solutions in Heisenberg exchange-free chiral magnets: Fluid flow dynamics and moduli space

+In the fluid description, $\vec{X}(t)$ is the trajectory of an infinitesimal fluid packet, a ``path line'' in the language of fluid mechanics \cite{Batchelor_2000}.
+In various cases, we can solve the above equation and explicitly find this path line and the variation of $\bn$ along it.
+By putting together path lines that fill every point in space and time, we can construct dynamical solutions.
+This is an example of the general method of characteristics \cite{Courant_Hilbert_1962}, which is generally useful in solving first-order nonlinear equations.

-For the rest of this paper, we only consider potentials that are symmetric around $\be_3$ (``axisymmetry''), meaning $V(\bn)=f(n_3)$.
-In the standard cases, the potential corresponds to the combination of Zeeman interaction with strength $\zee$ and uniaxial anisotropy with strength $\anis$, i.e. \bee f(n_3) = \zee(1-n_3) + \anis(1-n_3^2) \ . \eee
+For the rest of this paper, we only consider potentials that are symmetric around $\be_3$ (``axisymmetry''), meaning $V(\bn)=U(n_3)$.
+In the standard cases, the potential corresponds to the combination of Zeeman interaction with strength $\zee\geq0$ (without loss of generality) and uniaxial anisotropy with strength $\anis$, i.e. \bee U(n_3) = \zee(1-n_3) + \anis(1-n_3^2) \ . \eee

-If we define the complex velocity field $\nu:=n_1+\i n_2$, then we see that the evolution of a spin along the path-line $\vec{X}(t)$ is given by:
+If we define the complex velocity field $\nu:=n_1+\i n_2$, then we see that the evolution of a spin along the path line $\vec{X}(t)$ is given by: